kylefegan/Project-1--A250---Drying-Pan/README.md

 # Project 1 - A250 - Drying Pan
 Project 1 for gernsberger A250

-Currently working on Part C
+Currently working on Part C:
+  StudentList.h
+  StudentList.cpp

 # Tasks: